Discover The Benefits of Being an IOMST Member

 IOMST, formerly know as the Irish Organisation for Market and Street Traders, is a membership organisation for small businesses and individuals with the mission of inspiring and enabling members from around Ireland to turn their ideas into a reality and build successful, sustainable businesses.

 IOMST was founded with the specific goal of providing support to the Irish market, event and street traders at a time when this area was undergoing dramatic changes, and traders needed a central point where they could gain access to the services they needed to cope with these changes.
 A key benefit of IOMST membership is that members are automatically eligible for IOMST membership Combined Liability insurance.
-The membership insurance is now arranged by our Insurance Brokers, Richardson Insurance and placed with AIG Ireland.
+The membership insurance is now arranged by our Insurance Brokers, Cross Insurances Ltd and placed with AIG Ireland.

 The Trading Membership Organisation for Small Businesses in Ireland